 -

-After particularly hard workouts
+After particularly tough sessions

 -